RiccardoCerberi/RISCV-Emulator/README.md

 Then choose a mode (either Debug or Release), let's suppose Debug,  and from there run

-    cmake ../..
-    cmake --build -DCMAKE_BUILD_TYPE=Debug
+    cmake ../.. -DCMAKE_BUILD_TYPE=Debug

-This will generate the debug version of the executable in bin/Debug folder.
+This generates the executable in bin/Debug folder; the same for Release.

-VScode offers a Cmake extension which automatically generates a build folder for the Debug mode.
+VScode offers a Cmake extension which automatically builds file.
-To have the same result as the previous commands edit cmake.buildDirectory variable in setting.json file: cmake.buildDirectory = "build/Debug".
+Edit settings.json file by adding

+    "cmake.buildDirectory" : "${workspaceRoot}/build/${buildType}",

+The command stores build files in Debug or Release folder, based on the option passed to -DCMAKE_BUILD_TYPE.
 Complete overview of all available options at https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/cmake-settings.md#cmake-settings.
-To run the program go to bin/\<mode\> and launch the executable

-    RISC-V-emualtor ../../test/bin_files/\<name.bin\>

-It's important to know that the exception in csrs' method (attempt to write read only register) is needed to terminate the execution of the program: it's an illegal instruction that causes exit.
-### Debug ###
-The directory .vscode contains launch.json file to set the binary file to pass to the program, otherwise it will stop by returning an error

-## Input ##
+## Run emulator ##
-The emulator supports user-integer instructions on 32 bits registers.
+The emulator requires a binary file that contains instructions to be executed that are in test/bin_files/ folder.
-To run the emulator go to the executable location (either bin/Debug or big/Release) and type:
+To launch the emulator
-    ./riscv-emulator <path_to_bin_file>/name_of_bin_file

-Follow instructions in test/README.md to build all test binary files.
+    riscv-emulator ../../test/bin_files/\<name.bin\>

+**NOTE**
+Every test contains an invalid instruction that terminates the emulator (it gets aborted).
+To know wether the program terminates for this reason or not, use test/check_correctness.py.
+For more info see test/README